 Green is the new black: it’s chic, popular and it looks darn good on anyone.
 More importantly, it’s essential for our planet’s health.
-When you’re having a great time at your reunion, knowing that you’re doing your best to minimize the party’s ecological impact will make it an extra-special experience.
+When you’re having a great time at your reunion, knowing you’re doing your best to minimize the party’s ecological impact will make it an extra-special experience.

 How to Have a More Environmentally-Friendly Reunion